-Due to the having high nitrogen concentration in Urea, it is crucial to achieve an even spread.
+Due to having high nitrogen concentration in Urea, it is crucial to achieving an even spread.
 The application equipment must be correctly calibrated and properly used.

 Urea is a raw material for supplying of most main chemical compounds, namely:

 - Various plastics, especially the Urea-formaldehyde resins.

 - Various adhesives, like Urea-formaldehyde or the Urea-melamine formaldehyde used in marine plywood.

 - Potassium cyanate, another industrial feedstock.

 Urea can be used to produce Urea nitrate, a high explosive which is used industrially.